TheMightyPingu/TripleX/README.md

 # TripleX
-A text based game about breaking code by calculating the common factors that produce a particular product and sum.
+A simple text-based number puzzle game in which the player guesses which three numbers produce a certain and sum.